Adamcoakley/team-magenta-group-two-old/README.md

 Each of these tasks were successfully completed, the backend and frontend were both operating efficiently, the application was locally containerised, and all of the tests were successful.

 ## Solution

+## Cost
+​​AWS offers a pay-as-you-go approach for pricing for the vast majority of their cloud services.
+With AWS you pay only for the individual services you need, for as long as you use them, and without requiring long-term contracts or complex licensing.
+There are no additional costs or termination fees.

+For this project we used AWS Pricing Calculator to get an estimate on the cost of the technologies we are going to use.
+First we did an estimate for the technologies we had initially planned to use at the start of the week.

+## Constraints
+### Time
+We found the four days we had to complete the project to be quite restricting.
+We encountered more problems than we had hoped for, and sadly, they took longer to resolve than we had anticipated.
+Our time management could have been more effective, which would have led to a better solution as time was our biggest constraint.
+We will be more capable of estimating and managing our time while developing and troubleshooting as we gain more experience.

+### Lack of Clarity
+Although the concepts and technologies specified in the brief were familiar to us, this was our first time using them in a project of this scale.
+Due to our lack of knowledge regarding the ideal technology stack, we were hesitant to choose one technology over another.
+By working incredibly hard and for long hours, our team did make a valiant effort to solve our problems.
+We believe that after attempting a project of this size and scope, our uncertainty about how to approach this solution is quickly dissipating.

+### AWS Permissions
+We ran into many different technical issues throughout the course of the project, some cost us more time than others.
+IAM policies were a consistent issue as we had little experience with them, we are now well versed in how to attach them to users and roles.
+We ran into hardware issues with using docker on our laptops and the mySQL docker image proved an issue with three of the four people in our group who have mac laptops.

+## Future Work

+## Conclusion

+## Acknowledgments
+We want to express our gratitude to Deloitte and the members of the Cloud Engineering team for their assistance and for hospitably hosting us on several occasions throughout our training.

+We want to express our appreciation to AMS and the staff there for their unwavering support and guidance.

+We appreciate QA and the training team for supplying us with the knowledge required to complete this assignment.